Nesvilab/MSFragger/tutorial_fragpipe.md

 In the 'Workflow' tab:

 1. Choose the [workflow](https://msfragger.nesvilab.org/tutorial_fragpipe_workflows.html) you want to use from the dropdown menu and press 'Load'.
 Use the **Default** workflow for simple conventional (closed) searches.
-A number of common workflows (including [glyco](https://msfragger.nesvilab.org/tutorial_glyco-fragger.html)) are provided.
+A number of common workflows (including [glyco](https://msfragger.nesvilab.org/tutorial_glyco-fragger.html) and [DIA](https://msfragger.nesvilab.org/tutorial_DIA.html)) are provided.
 We always recommend starting with one of the provided workflows and customizing it as needed.
 Customized workflows can be saved (with a unique name) for future use or sharing with other users (all workflows are stored in the FragPipe 'workflows' folder).

 2. Set the amount of memory & number of logical cores to use.